joleuger/vuinputd/docs/DESIGN.md

 *Why:* correctness across bitness.

-**Single-threaded CUSE in foreground mode** no high volume of events expected where we could benefit from multiple threads.
+**Single-threaded CUSE in foreground mode**

+No high volume of events expected where we could benefit from multiple threads.
 But much of the code is already prepared for multithreading, if there is really demand.
 ---

 ## 4. Security Considerations